Weak magnetic transitions in pyrochlore Bi2Ir2O7

 To attempt to elucidate the muon relaxation mechanism and underlying magnetic state in Bi$_2$Ir$_2$O$_7$ we carried out measurements with a magnetic field applied parallel to the initial muon spin direction, the longitudinal field (LF) geometry.
 These were performed at $0.1$, $1$, and $1.22$~K. Increasing the applied field gradually decouples the muon relaxation from the field distribution it experiences from its surroundings, providing information on the form of that field distribution.
 If the relaxing amplitude of the signal [$(1-f)$ in eq.~\ref{zffit}] is field independent this suggests that dynamic local magnetic fields depolarize the muon spin, whereas a static field distribution results in a growth of the constant part of the signal ($f$ in eq.~\ref{zffit}) as the applied field exceeds the characteristic static field.
 The relaxation rate $\lambda$ can also show informative trends with the applied field $B$.

-We used two approaches to analyse the LF-$\mu$SR data.
-The first of these fixed the amplitudes of the relaxing and constant components of eq.~\ref{zffit} to their zero field values, leaving $\lambda$ as the only free parameter.
+We used two approaches to analyse the LF-$\mu$SR data shown in Fig.~\ref{musrdata}(b), firstly considering a situation where magnetic dynamics contribute significantly to the observed relaxation, and secondly concentrating on a quasistatic scenario.
+In the first of these we fixed the amplitudes of the relaxing and constant components of eq.~\ref{zffit} to their zero field values, leaving $\lambda$ as the only free parameter.
 The field dependence of $\lambda$ at the three measured temperatures is shown in Fig.~\ref{musrlf}(a).
 The relaxation rate decreases with applied field as is conventionally expected and we fitted the field dependence using a modified version of Redfield's equation, as used in Ref.~\onlinecite{disseler12yyb}:

 The constant $\gamma_{\mu}$ is the muon gyromagnetic ratio, $\Delta$ describes the width of the field distribution, and $\tau$ is the characteristic timescale for the spin fluctuations experienced by the muons.
-We found that the quality of our fit to the field dependence was improved considerably by adding the field independent offset $\lambda_0 \sim 0.01$~MHz, as was found for Yb$_2$Ir$_2$O$_7$ [$\lambda_0 = 0.05(2)$~MHz],~\cite{disseler12yyb} and as can be seen in Fig.~\ref{musrlf}(a).
-However, $\lambda_0$ does not make a large difference to the extracted values of $\Delta = 0.35(2)$~mT and $\tau = 1.1(1)~\mu$s for $0.1$ and $1$~K, with $\Delta$ decreasing and $\tau$ increasing slightly at $1.22$~K. To get an exponential muon spin relaxation due to motional narrowing requires $(\gamma_{\mu}\Delta\tau)^{-1} \gtrsim 3$.
-The value obtained from the fitted parameters is $3.05$, demonstrating internal consistency.
+We found that the quality of our fit to the field dependence was improved considerably by adding a field independent offset $\lambda_0 \sim 0.01$~MHz, as was found for Yb$_2$Ir$_2$O$_7$ [$\lambda_0 = 0.05(2)$~MHz],~\cite{disseler12yyb} and as can be seen in Fig.~\ref{musrlf}(a).
+However, $\lambda_0$ does not make a large difference to the extracted values of $\Delta/\gamma_{\mu} = 0.35(2)$~mT and $\tau = 1.1(1)~\mu$s for $0.1$ and $1$~K, with $\Delta$ decreasing and $\tau$ increasing slightly at $1.22$~K. $\Delta$ is thus an order of magnitude smaller in Bi$_2$Ir$_2$O$_7$ than in Yb$_2$Ir$_2$O$_7$ and $\tau$ is three orders of magnitude larger.~\cite{disseler12yyb} To get an exponential muon spin relaxation due to motional narrowing requires $(\Delta\tau)^{-1} \gtrsim 3$.
+The value obtained from the fitted parameters is $3.05$, suggesting internal consistency.
+However, it is not possible to determine these parameters independently from the zero field data and the change of $f$ around 1.84~K is not obviously compatible with this fitting function since $f$ should be zero at all temperatures.
+This analysis therefore excludes strongly dynamic local fields and suggests that the field dependence of $\lambda$ must result from a quasistatic distribution of local fields, as we discuss in more detail below.

-The second approach was to allow $f(B)$ to vary (with $\lambda$ as a free parameter) and the values of $f(B)$ are shown in Fig.~\ref{musrlf}(b).
+The second approach was to allow the amplitude of the constant component of eq.~\ref{zffit}, $f(B)$, to vary (with $\lambda$ as a free parameter) and the values of $f(B)$ are shown in Fig.~\ref{musrlf}(b).
 We took two different models for the field dependence of $f$ to compare with the data: a single characteristic field $B_c$,~\cite{prattjpcm}

 where $b = B/B_c$, and a quadratic-type decoupling function appropriate for a Lorentzian distribution of fields,~\cite{prattjpcm}